learn-good/llm-repo-understanding/README.md

 - You want to include additional examples

 ## Step 2: Get an XML filetree of the repo
-Run `python generate_xml_filetree.py -i repo_path` to create an XML filetree representation of your repository's file structure.
+Run `python generate_xml_filetree.py -i repo_path` to create an XML filetree (xmlft) representation of your repository's file structure.
 It respects .gitignore patterns by default.

 > [!TIP]
 > Use `python generate_xml_filetree.py -h` for available options.